twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-11-to-nibbana-with-one-dhamma%zh.rst

 ==========================================

 :date: 2019-05-01
-:modified: 2019-11-05
+:modified: 2021-03-15
 :tags: Nibbāna, Dhamma, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: path of nirvana
 :summary: To Nibbāna with One Dhamma (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

-revised on 2019-11-05
+revised on 2021-03-15

 ------

 Dhamma Talks by Mogok Sayadaw; 11th January 1961

 If you contemplate one dhamma and can finish the practice.
 For example, mind or feeling, if you can contemplate its impermanence and finish the practice.
-In the body a pleasant feeling arises and contemplates it as impermanence dhamma.
+In the body a pleasant feeling arises and contemplate it as impermanent dhamma.
 Is it still a feeling or not?
 Or is it the cessation of feeling?

 It becomes vedanā nirodha and taṇhā nirodho – with the cessation of feeling and craving also ceases.
 Craving dies away if you discern impermanence.
 It arrives to Nibbāna if craving dies. Ñāṇa must see the cessation or vanishing.
 Seeing is magga.